ibm-cloud-docs/Backup/configure-SQLDB-backup.md

 You can only back up transaction logs for databases that use the full or bulk-logged recovery model.
 {: note}

-In addition to the permissions that are required for the Windows Agent, the account that was specified during the {{site.data.keyword.backup_notm}} Agent and SQL Server plug-in installation must have the public server role to perform full SQL Server backups.
+In addition to the permissions that are required for the Windows&reg; Agent, the account that was specified during the {{site.data.keyword.backup_notm}} Agent and SQL Server plug-in installation must have the public server role to perform full SQL Server backups.
 The account must have the "sysadmin" role to perform transaction log backups.
 {: important}

 ## Starting Cloud Backup Portal